discretize/discretize-guides/fractals/cliffside/index.md

 ## The way up
 </GridItem>
 <GridItem sm="4">
-Do not resurrect yourself yet, wait for the  <Specialization name="revenant"/>, <Specialization name="elementalist"/>, <Specialization name="guardian"/> or <Specialization name="thief"/> to finish his portal and do `/gg` himself again or you will be stuck with an useless Mesmer for the entire end fight.
+Do not resurrect yourself yet, wait for the  <Specialization name="revenant"/>, <Specialization name="elementalist"/>, <Specialization name="guardian"/> or <Specialization name="thief"/> to finish his portal and do `/gg` himself again or you will be stuck with a useless person for the entire end fight.
 </GridItem>

 <GridItem sm="8">